f34nk/modest_ex/README.md

   - [x] Insert node after another node
   - [x] Replace node with another node
   - [x] Slice html to a subset of nodes
+  - [x] Get position of node in relation to its parent
 - [x] Scope flag to control serialization
 - [x] List of supported CSS Selectors
 - [ ] Documentation